kariimmohamed7/data_engineering_project/README.md

 Outcome:

-Delivered a containerized, fully automated data pipeline that ingests raw financial data, cleanses and enriches it, and loads it into a query-ready analytical database—demonstrating core competencies in Python, SQL, Docker, and Distributed Computing.
+Delivered a containerized, fully automated data pipeline that ingests raw financial data, cleanses and enriches it, and loads it into a query-ready analytical database, demonstrating core competencies in Python, SQL, Docker, and Distributed Computing.